yw326/Circular-Repeats-Postprocessing/README.md

 First, you need to have the output sequence and index files obtained from the MicroDNA_Detection https://github.com/yw326/MicroDNA_Detection, as they are required inputs for this program.

 Second, use tandem repeat finder (TRF) (https://tandem.bu.edu/trf/trf.html) to obtain a masked version of the original sequence used in MicroDNA_Detection (i.e. tandem repeats in the sequence are replaced with letter "N").
-If the orgininal sequence contains letters other than "A", "T", "C", "G", we recommend remove these letters before running TRF.
+If the original sequence contains letters other than "A", "T", "C", "G", we recommend remove these letters before running TRF.

 ## Command Line Options